MP 36.2x11/6x7.5 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, miniscule components of these magnets can hinder the diagnostic process when they are in the body.
+- Possible danger arising from small pieces of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, tiny parts of these products can hinder the diagnostic process when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.